EvoCourtney/website/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-Courtney's research focuses on studying aspects of men's and women's sexuality using evolutionary theory and cross-cultural methodologies.
-Specifically, her interests include individual and cultural differences in sexual disgust, religiosity, and moral norms surrounding sexual behavior.

-Courtney will graduate with a Ph.D. in Psychology from The University of Texas in May 2022.
-She is on the job market.
+I am graduating with my Ph.D. in Psychology from The University of Texas in May 2022.

+I leverage evolutionary theory, mixed-methods study design, and applied statistics to answer all of my research questions.

-Outside of research, Courtney enjoys drinking copious amounts of coffee, petting her adorable Dog named Remy, reading fiction books (Amor Towles is superior, no questions), traveling, and doing yoga.
+Outside of research, I enjoy drinking copious amounts of coffee, petting my Dog, Remy, reading fiction books, traveling, and doing yoga.

+Skills:
+- Identification of best research methodologies
+- Qualitative and quantitative research design
+- Model evaluation and interpretation
+- Applied and descriptive statistics
+- Hypothesis testing
+- Peer-review
+- Mentorship